pachyderm/pachyderm/doc/docs/2.2.x/deploy-manage/manage/backup-restore.md

          There is no need to pause all the Pachyderm clusters registered to the Enterprise Server to backup the enterprise server; however, pausing the Enterprise server will result in your clusters becoming unavailable.

 - As a reminder, the Enterprise Server does not use any object-store.
-Therefore, the [backup of the Enterprise Server](#back-up-the-databases-and-the-object-store) only consists in backing up the databases.
+Therefore, the [backup of the Enterprise Server](#back-up-the-databases-and-the-object-store) only consists in backing up the database `dex`.

 - [Resume the operations on your Enterprise Server](#resuming-operations) by running `pachctl enterprise unpause`  (Enterprise users) to scale the `pach-enterprise` deployment back up.
 Alternatively, if you used `kubectl`, run: